About Ally

 Yoga on and off the mat

-I’ve been practising yoga for 25 years and became a registered yoga teacher with Yoga Australia in 2021.
+I’ve been practising yoga for over 25 years and became a registered yoga teacher with Yoga Australia in 2021.

 I believe that yoga not only helps us physically - by connecting with our bodies and relaxing our busy brains - it also builds resilience while opening our hearts.
-It truly can guide us to find clarity of purpose, peace and surrender.
+It can truly guide us to find clarity of purpose, peace and surrender.

 And if we’re lucky, a deeper knowing that this too shall pass, and all will be well.